manekinekko/hexa/README.md

 - `$ hexa init --just=hosting,functions`: Hexa will setup and configure just the requested services.
 Current supported services are `hosting`, `functions` and `database`.
 Please note that a Resource Group and a Storage Accout will automatically be setup as these are required by the other services.

-- `$ hexa init --token`: Hexa will also create a `.env` file which contains the Connectio String token for your storage account.
+- `$ hexa init --token`: Hexa will also create a `.env` file which contains the Connection String token for your storage account.
 Hexa does not use this token!
 It is meant for you to use.

 - `$ hexa init --token --sas`: Hexa will generate a SAS token for your storage account (instead of a Connection String).